20 Skills Recruiters Screen For in Graphic Designer Resumes

 What are the most important skills for a Graphic Designer resume?

 The top skills for Graphic Designer resumes include Adobe After Effects, Adobe Creative Cloud software, Adobe Illustrator, Adobe InDesign, Adobe Photoshop.
-These are the tools and technologies most frequently required in Graphic Designer job postings, according to O*NET occupational data (SOC 27-1024).
+These are the tools and technologies most frequently required in Graphic Designer job postings based on verified occupational data.

 How many skills should I list on my Graphic Designer resume?